 He had a white beard, raggedly cut, but not very long, a hollow face, and exceedingly bright eyes.
-The hollowness and thinness of his face would have caused them to look large, under his yet dark eyebrows and his confused white hair, though they had been really otherwise; but, they were naturally large, and looked unnaturally
+The hollowness and thinness of his face would have caused them to look large, under his yet dark eyebrows and his confused white hair, though they had been really otherwise; but, they were naturally large, and looked unnaturally so.
+His yellow rags of shirt lay open at the throat, and showed his body to be withered and worn.
+He, and his old canvas frock, and his loose stockings, and all his poor tatters of clothes, had, in a long seclusion from direct light and air, faded down to such a dull uniformity of parchment-yellow, that it would have been hard to say which was which.

 We can tell from this description that Dr. Manette is rather thin and old.
-The fact that his beard is "raggedly cut" lets us know that he does not have the time, freedom, or money to visit a barber.
+The fact that his beard is "raggedly cut," lets us know that he does not have the time, freedom, or money to visit a barber.
 Also, his "loose stockings," "poor tatters of clothes," and "yellow rags of shirt" reveal that he is rather poor and does not have access to nice things.
-We can gather from the rest of that chapter that Dr. Manette has been moist bright eyes that it must have cost their owner, in years gone by, some pains to drill to the composed and reserved expression of Tellson's Bank.
-He had a healthy colour in his cheeks, and his face, though lined, bore few traces of anxiety.
+We can gather from the rest of that chapter that Dr. Manette has been confined in the room for a long while and does not have much exposure to sun.